Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 • How long the schedule will be in effect

-Repeating reloads can be set at the following intervals:
+Repeating refreshes can be set at the following intervals:

 • Daily: Set the times per day, timezone, and the time of day.